rbxb/httpfilter/README.md

          selector
 ```

-The httpfilter server passes the request and arguments to the operator function, which may a response.
+The httpfilter server passes the request and arguments to the operator function, which may write a response.
 The server will continue to read and execute entries from the filter until a response has been written.

 If the server reaches the end of the filter and a response still hasn't been written, the server will call the `serve` operator, which will attempt to serve the file or respond with a `404 Not found` error.